|HMRC Reference:Notice 75 (November 2013)||View Change History|

 Nothing in this notice modifies the law.

-Apart from the circumstances described in paragraph 2.1.1 below you must always use duty paid fuel.
+Apart from the circumstances described in this paragraph you must always use duty paid fuel.

 Only vehicles which are specifically excluded from the legal definition of ’road vehicle’ may use rebated heavy oil as road fuel.
 These are known as 'excepted vehicles' and are listed in Section 8.
 Unless the vehicle is included in that section it counts as a ’road vehicle’ and must use fully duty paid fuel.